Traveling with an infant

 - An infant life vest must always be placed in the seat-pocket before take-off and the adult shall be informed of the use of the life vest in case of an emergency.

-- Infants may be seated on the lap of an adult person.
+- Infants may be seated on the lap of an adult person and strapped with a

 Carriage of Infant Type Car Seats: